Profile Bayesian Optimization for Expensive Computer Experiments: Building Blocks

 With a trained GP or DGP surrogate in-hand, estimation of $T(x^\star)$ may proceed as follows.
 First, generate joint samples from the posterior distribution at $\mathbf{X}_p\in\mathcal{X}$ locations (we will discuss the choice of $\mathbf{X}_p$ in Section~\ref{sec:profilebo}).
 Then, save the minimum response value attained in each posterior sample for each unique value of $x^\star\in\mathbf{X}_p$.
 Together, the empirical distribution of these minimums serves as the estimate $\hat{T}(x^\star)$.
 We will summarize this distribution through its mean, denoted $\mu_T(x^\star)$, and $95^\textrm{th}$ percentiles, denoted $\mathrm{CI}_T(x^\star)$.
 Grabbing the minimum from a joint posterior sample is reminiscent of Thompson sampling, where the minimum of a single sample is used as the next acquisition in a BO loop.

 Figure~\ref{fig:braninpost} illustrates this process for the GP trained on 10 observations of the Branin function.
-We drew 1,000 posterior samples across a dense two-dimensional grid ($\mathbf{X}_p = [0, 0.01, \dots, 0.99, 1]\otimes [0, 0.01, \dots, 0.99, 1]$).
+We drew 1,000 joint posterior samples at each input location from a dense two-dimensional grid of size 10,000 ($\mathbf{X}_p = [0, 0.01, \dots, 0.99, 1]\times [0, 0.01, \dots, 0.99, 1]$).
 The left panel shows 50 of these samples (gray lines) along the slice $x^\star=0.48$.
 For each sample, we isolate the minimum observed $y$-value; these are marked by the dark gray stars in the center panel.
 Although we only show 50 here for demonstration, we use the minimums of all 1,000 samples to generate the mean and 95th percentiles shown in solid/dashed pink.
 We repeat this process of grabbing and aggregating the minimums along each $x^\star$ slice, using the same joint posterior samples (which were drawn over the entire two-dimensional space).
 Sampling from the posterior over the full $d$-dimensional space is essential to incorporate the smoothly varying covariance structure across $x^\star$.
 Together, the mean/percentiles taken along each slice provide an estimate of the complete $T(x^\star)$, as shown in the right panel.
-The large uncertainty in Figure~\ref{fig:braninpost} is a byproduct of a small $n$; we can reduce uncertainty through sequential acquisitions.
+The overly smooth $\hat{T}(x^\star)$ and its large uncertainty are due to the limited training data ($n=10$ in 2D).
+We can reduce uncertainty and improve estimation through strategic sequential acquisitions.